larowlan/menu_block/README.txt

         the 3rd level of the Navigation menu will display a block title of "Site building".

+    Block title as link
+        For menu trees that start with the 2nd level or deeper, the default block title will be the title for the parent menu item of the specified level.
+If this option is checked, the block title will be a link to that menu item.

     Parent item
         First select the menu.
 Then select the parent item from that menu.
 The tree of links will only contain children of the selected parent item.